 Generic Name: cholestyramine

-Note: This page contains side effects data for the generic drug cholestyramine.
-It is possible that some of the dosage forms included below may not apply to the brand name Locholest.
+Note: This page contains information about the side effects of cholestyramine.
+Some of the dosage forms included on this document may not apply to the brand name Locholest.

 For the Consumer

 Applies to cholestyramine: oral powder for suspension, oral tablet

 In some animal studies, cholestyramine (the active ingredient contained in Locholest) was found to cause tumors.
 It is not known whether cholestyramine causes tumors in humans.

 In addition to its needed effects, some unwanted effects may be caused by cholestyramine.
 In the event that any of these side effects do occur, they may require medical attention.